nh-server/Kurisu/cogs/assistance-cmds/ntrstream.3ds.md

 # Guide and Advice

-Easy [install guide](https://github.com/RattletraPM/Snickerstream/wiki/Streaming-with-NTR) for streaming with Snickerstream.
+Easy [installation guide](https://github.com/RattletraPM/Snickerstream/wiki/Streaming-with-NTR) for streaming with Snickerstream.
 Snickerstream [app download](https://github.com/RattletraPM/Snickerstream/releases/latest)
 Having issues?
 Check the following:
 • Are you connected to the Internet?